Skip to main content

 Working with SQLite DB $tools.sqlite.*

-This tool allows for easy and full-featured work with SQLite databases.
+This tool allows easy and full-featured work with SQLite databases.
 There are three methods:

-$tools.sqlite.get()- a method that allows you to retrieve a single piece of information from the database using SELECT, for example:
+• $tools.sqlite.get() - a method that allows getting single information from the DB using SELECT, for example:

 [% res = tools.sqlite.get('results/test.sqlite', 'SELECT COUNT(*) AS count FROM test') %]

-$tools.sqlite.run()- a method that allows you to perform operations on the database (INSERT, DROP, etc.), for example:
+• $tools.sqlite.run() - a method that allows performing DB operations (INSERT, DROP, etc.), for example:

 [% res = tools.sqlite.run('results/test.sqlite', 'INSERT INTO test VALUES(?)', 'test') %]

-$tools.sqlite.all()- a method that allows you to output all data from a table, for example:
+• $tools.sqlite.all() - a method that allows outputting all data from a table, for example:

 [% res = tools.sqlite.get('results/test.sqlite', 'SELECT * FROM test') %]